LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ## Use variables to store values.

-Variables are names for values.
-In Python the `=` symbol assigns the value on the right to the name on the left.
+Variables are names given to certain values.
+In Python the `=` symbol assigns a value on the right to the name on the left.
 A variable is created when a value is assigned to it.
 Here, Python assigns the number `42` to the variable `age` and the name `Ahmed` in quotation marks to a variable `first_name`.

 ```python
 age = 42